aws-samples/sample_automate_installing_SSM_agent_on_unmanaged_EC2_instances/README.md

 # Automate installing SSM agent on unmanaged EC2 instances in an AWS Organization

-This repo hosts templates written for the AWS Blog Post "[Automate installing AWS Systems Manager agent on unmanaged Amazon EC2 nodes]([https://aws.amazon.com/blogs/mt/](https://aws.amazon.com/blogs/mt/automate-installing-ssm-agent-on-unmanaged-ec2-instances-in-an-aws-organization/))" published on the [AWS Cloud Operations & Migrations](https://aws.amazon.com/blogs/mt/) blog channel.
+This repo hosts templates written for the AWS Blog Post [Automate installing AWS Systems Manager agent on unmanaged Amazon EC2 nodes](https://aws.amazon.com/blogs/mt/automate-installing-ssm-agent-on-unmanaged-ec2-instances-in-an-aws-organization/) published on the [AWS Cloud Operations & Migrations](https://aws.amazon.com/blogs/mt/) blog channel.

 For details on how to use the corresponding CloudFormation templates, refer to the blog post.